Menu

 GENERAL REQUIREMENTS

-• Be physically capable of mild exercise such as raising and lowering of sails.
+• Be physically capable of mild exercise, such as raising and lowering sails.

 • Sign our drug-free workplace compliance policy and pass an initial drug screening.